srackham/floating-input.nvim/README.md

 ## How

-Note this plugin uses a new [parameter](https://github.com/neovim/neovim/pull/20184), which requires neovim nightly build or the upcoming 0.9 release.

-Add `liangxianzhe/floating-input.nvim` to your plugin manager, no setup is required.
+Neovim 0.9+ is required.
+Add `liangxianzhe/floating-input.nvim` to your plugin manager, no setup is needed.

 Default is to put floating window under the cursor for LSP renaming, and at the center for other use cases.

-You can also config styles, or override other window configs:
+You can config styles, or override other window configs:
 ```lua
 vim.ui.input = function(opts, on_confirm)
 	require("floating-input").input(opts, on_confirm, { border = 'double' })